-There are very few places in the world where the people haven’t heard of Spider-Man.
-In fact, as a part of our sister company, Comics For Cause, we have only seen a couple of them.
+There are very few places in the world where people haven’t heard of Spider-Man.
 Spider-Man is as universal as the sun setting.

-The reason that Spider-Man appears in so many of these lists and lists like it is because more than his power set, he is relatable.
+Spider-Man appears in so many of these lists, and lists like it because, more than his power set, he is relatable.
 That’s right.
-People all over the world love and respect Spider-Man because he isn’t too different from you or I. He’s an average teenager with average teenager problem that, due to unforeseen circumstances, gains special powers.
+People worldwide love and respect Spider-Man because he isn’t too different from you or me.
+He’s an average teenager with an average teenager problem that, due to unforeseen circumstances, gains special powers.

-As such, since his creation he’s become as recognizable as the Coca Cola logo.
-Spider-Man, like every other superhero on this list, is unafraid to challenge those who would do harm to others.
-Day after day he puts his own life in harms way for the protection of those whom he doesn’t know.
+As such, since his creation, he’s become as recognizable as the Coca-Cola logo.
+Spider-Man, like every other superhero on this list, is unafraid to challenge those who would harm others.
+Day after day, he puts his own life in harm’s way to protect those he doesn’t know.

 7. The Flash